BenjaminSmall94/city-explorer-api/README.md

    - End: May 17, 2022 11:35pm
    - Actual Time: 25 min
    - Comments: I actually worked on this one progressively the whole time, but then focused on it at the end.

+#### Day 3

+1. Feature Task #1
+   - Name: Switch the weather Data from local data to live data.
+   - Estimated Time: 1 hr
+   - Start: May 18, 2022 7:00pm
+   - End: May 18, 2022 9:00pm
+   - Actual Time: 2-hr min

+2. Feature Task #2
+   - Name: Integrate MovieDB to show Movie Data.
+   - Estimated Time: 1 hr
+   - Start: May 18, 2022 9:00pm
+   - End: May 18, 2022 10:30pm
+   - Actual Time: 1 hr 30 min

+3. Feature Task #3
+   - Name: Publish and Deploy the site.
+   - Estimated Time: 30 min
+   - Start: May 18, 2022 10:30pm
+   - End: May 18, 2022 10:45pm
+   - Actual Time: 15 min
+   - Comments: I actually worked on this one a lot yesterday, but worked on it again today at the end.